-As and enthusiasts, it's natural to wonder what order you should drink beer and wine in.
+As beer and wine enthusiasts, it's natural to wonder what order you should drink beer and wine in.
 Should you stick to the same type of drink throughout the night or mix it up?
 Is there a right or wrong way?
 Thankfully, new research from the University of Victoria has shed some light on the matter.

 The study found that there is no correlation between hangover symptoms and whether subjects drank beer before wine or vice versa.
-This means that when it comes to your choice of , you're free to mix and match as you please without fear of a nasty hangover the next day!
+This means that when it comes to your choice of beverage, you're free to mix and match as you please without fear of a nasty hangover the next day!

 For those who prefer to keep things simple, there are certain advantages to sticking with one type of alcoholic beverage over another.
-Beer tends to be lower in content than wine, so if you're looking for a more casual evening with fewer repercussions then this could be the way to go.
+Beer tends to be lower in alcohol content than wine, so if you're looking for a more casual evening with fewer repercussions then this could be the way to go.
 Similarly, if you're planning a more formal affair where conversation is key, then a glass of wine may be a better choice for providing an air of sophistication without too much of an impact on your ability to converse.

 However, if your tastes tend towards the adventurous side then why not try mixing craft beers with wines?
 You might be surprised at the delightful combinations that can be achieved when you start experimenting with different flavor profiles.
 From sweet ciders paired with dry whites to fruity IPAs paired with light reds – the possibilities are endless!
 Just remember that even though there is no correlation between drinking order and hangover symptoms, it's still important to stay within limits in terms of how much alcohol you consume during any given night out.